HoGentTIN/linux-training-hogent/modules/cloning/030_cloning.md

 You can have distinct goals for cloning a server.
 For instance a clone can be a cold iron backup system used for manual disaster recovery of a service.
 Or a clone can be created to serve in a test environment.
 Or you might want to make an almost identical server.
-Let\'s take a look at some offline and online ways to create a clone of a Linux server.
+Let's take a look at some offline and online ways to create a clone of a Linux server.

 ## About offline cloning

 The term offline cloning is used when you power off the running Linux server to create the clone.
-This method is easy since we don\'t have to consider open files and we don\'t have to skip virtual file systems like `/dev` or `/sys` .
+This method is easy since we don't have to consider open files and we don't have to skip virtual file systems like `/dev` or `/sys` .
 The offline cloning method can be broken down into these steps: